SmileiPIC/Smilei/doc/Sphinx/post-processing.rst

     S = Smilei("path/to/my/results")
     A = S.Probe(probeNumber=0, field="Ex")
-    B = S.ParticleDiagnostic(diagNumber=1)
+    B = S.ParticleBinning(diagNumber=1)
     multiPlot( A, B, figure=1 )

 ..

-  This plots a probe and a particle diagnostic on the same figure, and makes an animation for all available timesteps.
+  This plots a Probe and a ParticleBinning diagnostic on the same figure, and makes an animation for all available timesteps.

 ----